Voyager 1: Heliosheath

 On March 31, 2006, amateur radio operators from AMSAT in Germany tracked and received radio waves from Voyager 1 using the 20 m dish at Bochum with a long integration technique.
 Retrieved data was checked and verified against data from the Deep Space Network station at Madrid, Spain.
 This seems to be the first such amateur tracking of Voyager 1.

 It was confirmed on December 13, 2010, that Voyager 1 had passed the reach of the radial outward flow of the solar wind, as measured by the Low Energy Charged Particle device.
 It is suspected that solar wind at this distance turns sideways because of interstellar wind pushing against the heliosphere.
 Since June 2010, detection of solar wind had been consistently at zero, providing conclusive evidence of the event.
 On this date, the spacecraft was approximately 116 AU from the Sun.

-Voyager 1 was commanded to change its orientation to measure the sideways motion of the solar wind at that location in space in March 2011 (~33yr 6mo from launch).
-A test roll done in February had confirmed the spacecraft's ability to maneuver and reorient itself.
+Voyager 1 was commanded to change its orientation to measure the sideways motion of the solar wind at that location in space in March 2011 (~33 years 6 months from launch).
+A test roll in February had confirmed the spacecraft's ability to maneuver and reorient itself.
 The course of the spacecraft was not changed.
 It rotated 70 degrees counterclockwise with respect to Earth to detect the solar wind.
 This was the first time the spacecraft had done any major maneuvering since the Family Portrait photograph of the planets was taken in 1990.
-After the first roll the spacecraft had no problem in reorienting itself with Alpha Centauri, Voyager 1's guide star, and it resumed sending transmissions back to Earth.
+After the first roll the spacecraft had no problem in reorienting itself with Alpha Centauri, Voyager 1s guide star, and it resumed sending transmissions back to Earth.
 Voyager 1 was expected to enter interstellar space "at any time".
 Voyager 2 was still detecting outward flow of solar wind at that point but it was estimated that in the following months or years it would experience the same conditions as Voyager 1.

 The spacecraft was reported at 12.44° declination and 17.163 hours right ascension, and at an ecliptic latitude of 34.9° (the ecliptic latitude changes very slowly), placing it in the constellation Ophiuchus as observed from the Earth on May 21, 2011.

 On December 1, 2011, it was announced that Voyager 1 had detected the first Lyman-alpha radiation originating from the Milky Way galaxy.
 Lyman-alpha radiation had previously been detected from other galaxies, but because of interference from the Sun, the radiation from the Milky Way was not detectable.

 NASA announced on December 5, 2011, that Voyager 1 had entered a new region referred to as a "cosmic purgatory".
 Within this stagnation region, charged particles streaming from the Sun slow and turn inward, and the Solar System's magnetic field is doubled in strength as interstellar space appears to be applying pressure.
 Energetic particles originating in the Solar System decline by nearly half, while the detection of high-energy electrons from outside increases 100-fold.
 The inner edge of the stagnation region is located approximately 113 AU from the Sun.